pivotal-cf/docs-cloudbees/resources.html.md

 ---

 # Resource requirements
-These are the default resource and IP requirements for installing the tile
+The following table shows the default resource and IP requirements for installing the tile:

 <table border="1" class="nice">
 	<tr>
 		<th>Product</th>